Pradeep3490/Python_Packages/README.md

 -----------

 base_models:

  A list of models to be run as part of base learners on original training dataset

 Each model must have a .fit and .predict_proba/.predict method a'la sklearn

 blending_models:

 A list of models used to aggregate the outputs of the trained base models.
 Must have a .fit and .predict_proba/.predict method

-n_folds: int
+n_folds:

-The number of K-folds to use in =cross-validated model training.
+The number of K-folds to use in cross-validated model training.
 Currently upto 7 folds are supported

 verbose: boolean